 When showing Osso's work in the gallery, we often bring out our magnifying glass to show the extraordinary detail in the birds and trees that he paints.
 While it might take hours for him to paint a 4 square inch area, he loves painting so much that he paints eight hour days.
 Drop by to enjoy his work and perhaps take a piece home with you.

-Mary Martin GALLERY 103 Broad Street, Charleston, SC 29401 New Location Gallery Row on Historic Broad Street 843-723-0303
+Mary Martin Gallery I is located on 103 Broad Street, Charleston, SC 29401 843-723-0303